nextflow-io/nextflow/docs/process.rst

 Nextflow processes are isolated from each other but can communicate between themselves sending values through channels.

-The `input` block defines which channels the process is expecting to receive inputs data from.
-You can only define one input block at a time and it must contain one or more inputs declarations.
+The `input` block defines from which channels the process expects to receive data.
+You can only define one input block at a time and it must contain one or more input declarations.

 The input block follows the syntax shown below::